-Walking through 150,000 years of history
+Stroll through 150,000 years of history

-There is a lot to do in the Prehistoric Park
+There’s lots to do in the Prehistoric Park

 There is still more to see and do in the Prehistoric Park.
 The barefoot path lets you experience how it feels to walk on natural materials; the Butterfly Garden is full of magnificent insects during the spring and summer; and on the archery range you can shoot a bow and arrow supervised by capable staff.
 And when you’re tired you can take a rest at one of the picnic tables.